NTIA/scos-sensor/README.md

-framework (see [Architecture](#architecture)), which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
-In addition to these, we have implemented an unprivileged user type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
+framework (see [Architecture](#architecture)), which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and *user* session security.
+In addition to these, we have implemented an unprivileged *user* type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
 To minimize the chance of regressions while developing for the sensor, we have written almost 200 unit and integration tests.
 See [Developing](DEVELOPING.md) to learn how to run the test suite.

-We have tried to remove the most common hurdles to remotely deploying a sensor while maintaining flexibility in two key areas:

- - by being as hardware agnostic as practical (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)), and

- - by using a flexible "actions" concept (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)), giving the sensor owner control over what the sensor can be tasked to do
+We have tried to remove the most common hurdles to remotely deploying a sensor while maintaining design flexibility.
+First, the API supports hardware agnostic sensor design principles (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)).
+Secondly, we introduce the flexible "*actions*" concept (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)), which simplifies *tasking* and gives the sensor owner control over what the sensor can be tasked to do.

 We have many of our design and development discussions right here on GitHub.
 If you find a bug or have a use-case that we don't currently support, feel free to